 Prior to the Marians' arrival, this Hill had a rich history in the town of Stockbridge.
 Originally, the land had been the home of an early Christian mission to the Stockbridge Indians by Rev. John Sergeant.
 His home, known as the Mission House, can now be visited on Main Street in Stockbridge, where it was moved in 1927.
 The property known as Eden Park was originally purchased in 1855 by David Dudley Field, Jr. In 1906, S.W.
 Woodward, a successful businessman (Woodward & Lothrop) of Washington, D.C., purchased the property and built the current house, then known as Eden Hall.
 It replaced the Field residence which was either demolished or moved.
 Over the years Eden Hall was owned by several families, and by 1938 it had become St. Edmund's School — an Episcopalian preparatory school for boys.

-Before the Marians moved in, many families of the Berkshires donated furniture and funds to make the first years unfold successfully.
+After the Marians moved in, many families of the Berkshires donated furniture and funds to make the first years unfold successfully.
 A community chapel was established in the new home with a "side altar" dedicated to The Divine Mercy.
 As the number of pilgrims to Eden Hill increased, a larger community chapel was needed.

 In 1950, the construction of the Shrine of The Divine Mercy was entrusted to Antonio Guerrieri, a 74-year-old resident of Stockbridge.
 He had just completed the restoration of St. Joseph's Church in Stockbridge when the Marians called him to build their new Shrine.
-Guerrieri was a well respected master furniture maker and wood carver — crafts for which he had been trained in his native Italy.
+Guerrieri was a well-respected master furniture maker and wood carver — crafts for which he had been trained in his native Italy.
 He had also established a reputation as a restorer, designer, and builder — all skills which he had taught himself.

-Marian novices labored throughout their novitiate year on the construction as did seminarians who came for the summers to help maintain the property.
+Marian novices labored throughout their novitiate year on the construction, as did seminarians who came for the summers to help maintain the property.
 Many "displaced persons" (World War II refugees) were engaged in the construction as well.
 Stone was brought in from the old Westinghouse estate in Lenox and the Williston Academy of Easthampton, Massachusetts.

 It is interesting to note that there were no architectural plans or blueprints used in the building of the Shrine.
 Guerrieri had them all in his head and assigned work and plans to the crew as needed.

-Just above the Image of Jesus The Divine Mercy is a white carrara marble statue of Mary, the Immaculate Conception.
+Just above the Image of Jesus, The Divine Mercy, is a white carrara marble statue of Mary, The Immaculate Conception.
 The mural above the statue of the Immaculate Conception depicts Our Lady being crowned by the Holy Trinity as Queen of heaven and earth.

 Several sites on Eden Hill, including the Mother of Mercy Outdoor Shrine and the Shrine of the Holy Innocents, devoted to deceased children, offer unique memorial and devotional opportunities.
 The Shrine is also the geographic and spiritual home of the Association of Marian Helpers and is open to visitors on weekdays.

-In 2000, St. Maria Faustina Kowalska, the secretary of Divine Mercy, was canonized on Divine Mercy Sunday and the Feast of Divine Mercy officially proclaimed by Pope John Paul II at St. Peter's in Rome.
+In 2000, Sr. Maria Faustina Kowalska, the secretary of Divine Mercy, was canonized on Divine Mercy Sunday and the Feast of Divine Mercy officially proclaimed by Pope St. John Paul II at St. Peter's in Rome.
 The Shrine is the site for the largest celebration in the Northeast of the Feast of The Divine Mercy, which is held each year on the Sunday after Easter.
 The event traditionally is televised on Eternal World Television Network (EWTN).